jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

     Change '!!Name_Of_TouchScreen!!' to your device's name in the config above.

-Although xinput\_calibrator uses outdated HAL configuration we don't care because we just need the coordinate values it has determined.
+Although xinput\_calibrator suggests the deprecated [HAL configuration](/wiki/Configuring_X#Hotplugging_setup_with_HAL "wikilink") we just need the coordinate values it has determined.
 You can see the default values but the 4 values you are interested in are under the *Making the calibration permanent* heading.
 So minx = TopX, maxx = BottomX, miny = TopY, and maxy = BottomY.
 You'll want to repeat the calibration several times and use the smallest and largest values or perhaps an average if you see no trend.
 Then use the TopX & Y and BottomX & Y coordinate values in [Apply the Coordinates](/wiki/Calibration#Apply_the_Coordinates "wikilink") below.